Asparkam - instructions for use. Overdose of asparkam is fatal

 • Asparkam is not required if you are using diuretics that contain potassium-sparing medicinal components.

-• Betta-blockers (similar to the previous drug).
+• Beta blockers (same as the previous drug).

 • Asparkam can be combined with drugs that contain digitalis or strophanthin.

-• The central nervous system if you combine Asparkam with anesthetic drugs.
+• The central nervous system, if you combine asparkam with anesthetic drugs.

-Application during pregnancy and lactation
+Use during pregnancy and breastfeeding

-• 175 mg tablets are available in packs of 10 or 50 mg.
+• 175 mg tablets are available in 10 or 50 mg packs.

 • Ampoules for injections of 5, 10 or 20 ml.
 Available in packs of 5 or 10 ampoules.